bcmertz/SWCD-Tools/README.md

 ### 2. Image Differencing - Setup

-This tool finds the best rasters for Image Differencing analysis, as described by Valayamkunnath et al, 2020.
+This tool finds optimal rasters for Image Differencing analysis based off of historic precipitation data.

 For detailed information on finding and downloading appropriate data sources for this analysis please see [Image Differencing Documentation](<./Image Differencing Data Sources.md>).